typedb/typedb/docs/pages/documentation/5-migration/OWL-migration.md

 hasAncestor(X, Y) :- hasParent(X, Z), hasAncestor(Z, Y);
 ```

-Upon migration, the OWL schema will be mapped to Grakn.
+Upon migration, the OWL ontology will be mapped to Grakn.
 The resulting Graql statement, if printed out, looks as follows:

 ```graql
 insert